LHarveyDev/homes-for-hounds/README.md

 ### Known Bugs & Fixes

-- Bug - Google map does not open large on ipad air.
 - Bug - Favicon not working on deployed page.
   Fix - With help from my mentor I understood that the filepath on the deployed page was incorrect and this was an easy fix.
 - Bug - Required form fields not working on Samsung Galaxy.